-For the 2015 assessment, the base Green Acres value remained \$9,400 per acre of agricultural land.
-However, the values used by county assessors range from \$940 to \$10,060 per acre once adjustments are made for local conditions.
-(See pages 17-19 and Appendix D for more information and examples.)
+For the 2015 assessment, the base Green Acres was \$9,400 per acre of agricultural land.
+However, the values used by county assessors ranged from \$940 to \$10,060 per acre once adjustments were made for local conditions.
+(See pages 16-19 for more information and examples.)

-The overall dollars deferred under Green Acres and Rural Preserve increased from 2013-2014, as estimated market values of class 2a and 2b land increased 13.28 percent statewide.
+The overall value deferred under Green Acres and Rural Preserve increased from 2014 to 2015, as the estimated market value - which reflects non-agricultural influences - increased more than the agricultural value alone.